 Mr Thaksin, who likes to swan around Bangkok in a bronze-coloured Porsche, is a bit of an icon to poor Thais.
 From a humble family himself, via a period in the police followed by a spell selling IBM computers to his former colleagues in the force and another profiting from a highly lucrative mobile-phone monopoly, his billions are a big part of his popular appeal.
 If he can make so much money for himself, incant his sloganeers, think what he can do for you.
 No one, it seems, worries that the main source of Mr Thaksin’s wealth is precisely the sort of cosy arrangement that Thailand needs to get rid of.

-But Thaksin, in addition to being business-friendly, was also a true populist.
-Thaksin was not an ideologue.
-Pragmatic to the core, he saw the need to devise policies that would appeal to the masses regardless of political belief.
-TRT campaigned on four highly appealing core populist policies.
+Paradoxically, however, Thaksin was at once both business friendly and a populist.
+He was not an ideologue; pragmatic to the core, he saw the need to devise policies that would appeal to the masses regardless of political belief.
+His policies came to be dubbed as prachaniyom (“popular with the people”) TRT campaigned on four highly appealing core populist policies.
 First were village funds- one million baht would be given to each of Thailand’s 70,000 village to promote economic diversification.
 Second was virtually free universal healthcare- “30 baht to care for any disease”.
 Third was a three-year debt moratorium for poor farmers.
 The last was the formation of a national asset management company.
 This policy package, to the eyes of voters, was virtually irresistible.
 Critics complained about fiscal indiscipline; Thaksin did not care.

-Finally, Thaksin was aided by larger economic and political trends.
+Finally, Thaksin was aided by larger political and economic trends.
+The new 1997 constitution, first and foremost, was beneficial to Thaksin as it facilitated the formation of strong governments that did not have to rely on shaky coalitions.
+Economically, two explanations exist for the growth of Thaksin’s popularity.
+From a larger perspective, Thailand’s sustained economic growth over the latter half of the 20th century had created an increasingly prosperous rural and lower middle class that desired political enfranchisement, long denied to them by Bangkok-dominated politics.
+Another perspective is that the Asian financial crisis was critical to Thaksin’s success.
 A study later showed that support for Thaksin’s populism in each region was correlated to its rise in absolute poverty after the Asian financial crisis, except in the southern region which was a Democrat stronghold; between 1996 and 1999, the number of those below the poverty line had risen by 3 million.
-Rising inequality fuelled social discontent as the gap between rich and poor widened.
+Rising inequality fueled social discontent as the gap between rich and poor widened.
 The rural poor became increasingly resentful of the urban rich.
-Ironically, a billionaire businessman was the first to recognise the political potential of courting the provincial masses in the north and east and became the symbol of the poor’s hopes and dreams.
-The new 1997 constitution was also beneficial to Thaksin, as it facilitated the formation of strong governments that did not have to rely on shaky coalitions.
+Ironically, a billionaire businessman was the first to recognize the political potential of courting the provincial masses in the north and east and became the symbol of the poor’s hopes and dreams.

 Thaksin’s takeover of Thailand was swift and complete.
 He would no longer have to play second fiddle to a second-rate prime minister.
 He was premier in his own right.